sanskrit/raw_etexts_english/blogs/manasataramgini/2005-08-14_in-the-dark-zone.md

 +++
-title = "In the darkxa0zone"
+title = "In the dark zone"

 +++
 We sat on the edge of the crater of sorrow, defeat and destruction,